eclipse-che/che-server/README.md

 hosted on GitHub, GitLab, Bitbucket, and Microsoft Azure Repos.

 # Project structure
 Che Server is mostly a Java web application deployed on an Apache Tomcat server in a container.
-The relevant modules are:
+Che Server uses the following modules:
 ### OAuth1 / OAuth2 API implementations
 - wsmaster/che-core-api-auth
 - wsmaster/che-core-api-azure-devops